 - Common without

-Leaves, pubescent or covered with bloom, form a rosette, which is located on a thick stalk.
-Leaf color - green or brown, depending on the species.
-Specimens of blue-green, gray-blue, violet and even pink color are also observed.
+Leaves, pubescent or coated with plaque, form a rosette, which is placed on a thick stem.
+The color of the leaves is green or brown, depending on the species.
+There are also instances of blue-green, bluish, violet and even pink.
 Very attractive is the fact that the color may vary depending on weather conditions.
-That is why Echeveria is a decoration for any home.
-Over time, the lower leaves dry out and die off, but this can also occur in the winter season, if the plant is warm.
+That is why echeveria is a decoration for any home.
+Over time, the lower leaves dry and die, but this can also occur in the winter season, if the plant is warm.

 Inflorescences appear on the side of the socket, depending on the species or variety in winter, spring or summer.

 The flowers themselves are small, in length reach about 1 cm, acquire a bell-shaped form and color of bright color: red, orange, yellow.
 It is noteworthy that, depending on the species, the plant can bloom many times or once, and then dies.

 Types and varieties of Echeveria: photos, names and description of plant species